-Curtatone, with his intense curiosity for how things work and how they can be improved, brought data and evidence-based decision-making to Somerville-a city with a checkered past of corruption and controversy-when he was inaugurated in 2004.
-He and his team quickly stood up a performance-management system called SomerStat as well as a constituent services 311 call line under the tagline "one call to city hall."
-Over time, he and his team revamped the city's budget to be more transparent and tied to strategic goals, and they championed an evidence-based, systems-thinking approach to reducing obesity among the city's schoolchildren and other residents.
-By 2006, Somerville was hailed a "Model City" by The Boston Globe.1
+Curtatone, with his intense curiosity for how things work and how they can be improved, brought data and evidence-based decision making to Somerville-a city with a checkered past of corruption and controversy-when he was inaugurated in 2004.
+He and his team quickly stood up a performance-management system called SomerStat-a constituent services 311 call line under the tagline "one call to city hall"; revamped the city's budget to be more transparent and tied to strategic goals; and championed an evidence-based, systems-thinking approach to reducing obesity among the city's schoolchildren and other residents.
+By 2006, Somerville was hailed a "Model City" by the Boston Globe.

-The case details how Mayor Curtatone's culture of curiosity permeated City Hall and led to numerous positive outcomes and innovations.
-As noted in the case, one former chief of staff, Daniel Hadley, said that the city "runs on Joe Power."2 Curtatone, however, felt that he empowered others to own their ideas.
-But he wondered if he had done enough.
-When would be the right time to leave office, and what would remain of the data-informed, decision-making capabilities that he had helped build?
+The case details how Mayor Curtatone's culture of curiosity permeated the organization and led to numerous positive outcomes and innovations.
+While one former chief of staff said that the city "runs on Joe Power," Curtatone felt that he empowered others to own their ideas.
+Still, as the case points out, Curtatone knew that "bad leadership can bring down any organization in a city real fast.
+And it takes years to recover."
+He wondered when would be the right time to go and what would remain of the data-informed, decision-making capabilities that he had helped build?
 What could he do to ensure that even after he was out of office, his nearly two-decade investment would continue to pay dividends to the people of Somerville?